0426abhishek/link-react/README.md

-# Getting Started with Create React App
+# Getting Started with Create Link React App

+## Display a table with all the transactions.
+One transaction on each row.
+The columns should be:
+## Created_at
+## Sales_reference ○ amount
+## Detect missing transactions
+## Leave an empty row for those transactions that are missing.
+## Allow the user to create manually the transaction for those that are missing.
+When creating the transaction, the user should only enter the amount.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).